kazabooboo/gizra.com/app/_posts/2015-11-05-elm-challenge.md

 Here's the [existing app](https://gizra.github.io/elm-hedley).
 As you see each event appears as a clickable link.

-The challenge is to add a counter next to each event label that increments clicked.
+The challenge is to add a counter next to each event label that increments when clicked.
 When you refresh the page (F5) it shouldn't remember the previous clicks and should start back at 0.

 In short, it should look like this (notice the bottom left list):